ritwyck/Gullu-Bhalu-Trading-Co./ReadMe.md

 - **Dependencies**: Install via pip — `streamlit`, `pandas`, `numpy`, `altair`.
 - **Data**: Place historical stock CSV files into `Vault/Historical_Stock_Data`.
-- **Modules**: Make sure `Brain` and `FrontEnd` are accessible Python packages or modules.
+- **Modules**: Make sure `Brain` and `Beauty` are accessible Python packages or modules.
 - **Run**: Launch the app using `streamlit run Launcher.py`.
 - **Use**: Interactively explore volatility measures by selecting stock(s), periods, and metrics.

 ---

-Please reach out if you need guidance on setting up the `Brain` or `FrontEnd` modules, or help with adding new features or deployments!
+Please reach out if you need guidance on setting up the `Brain` or `Beauty` modules, or help with adding new features or deployments!